-Explore international journalism — its current reality and future impact — in an increasingly dynamic world and a rapidly changing media landscape.
+Explore international journalism’s current reality and future impact in an increasingly dynamic and rapidly changing landscape.

 The world is an increasingly connected place.
 Traditional and social media provide a window into the daily lives of others, allowing us to build communities irrespective of borders and history.
 As we build our own communities, the global balance of power has shifted, and governments fight for local, regional and global dominance.